-Zero Mass Water is a company headquartered in Scottsdale, AZ that specializes in water purification technology.
+Zero Mass Water is a company headquartered in Scottsdale, AZ, specializing in water purification technology.
 According to CEO Cody Friesen, their primary goal is to make drinking water an unlimited resource, and with the Source Hydropanel, they may have done just that.

 Currently, the SOURCE Hydropanel arrays are installed in 16 countries across 5 continents providing clean water for schools, homes, businesses, orphanages, and entire communities.

 Some atmospheric water generators operate by the same principle but use different technology and require a lot of energy to run.
 The Source Hydropanels are completely powered by sunlight and operate as a standalone system without needing an electric source.

 They have built-in rotating fans that draw in air and trap it in a water-absorbing material.
 Here, sunlight is used to heat the trapped water, causing it to condense and collect into a reservoir.
 Calcium and magnesium are then added to the water as it exits through the line and into the drinking system.